QuantEcon/lecture-source-jl/rst_files/linear_algebra.rst

     y = ones(2, 1);  # A column vector

 .. code-block:: julia

     det(A)

 .. code-block:: julia

     A_inv = inv(A)

 .. code-block:: julia

     x = A_inv * y  # solution

 .. code-block:: julia

     A * x  # should equal y (a vector of ones)

 .. code-block:: julia

-    A\y  # produces the same solution
+    A \ y  # produces the same solution

 Observe how we can solve for :math:`x = A^{-1} y` by either via ``inv(A) * y``, or using ``A \ y``

-The latter method is preferred because it automatically selects the best algorithm for the problem based on the values of ``A`` and ``y``
+The latter method is preferred because it automatically selects the best algorithm for the problem based on the types of ``A`` and ``y``

 If ``A`` is not square then  ``A \ y`` returns the least squares solution :math:`\hat x = (A'A)^{-1}A'y`

 .. _la_eigen: